v-pbartley/openhack-mc4h/Challenge-01/Readme.md

 + **Azure Subscription Prerequisite:** User must have rights to deploy resources at the Subscription scope (ie Contributor role or Owner role).
 + **Azure Active Directory (AAD) Prerequisite:** User must have Application Administrator (built-in RBAC role) rights for the AAD tenant they are deploying into.

-The install will fail unless both of these permissions prerequisites are met.
+The install will fail unless both of these prerequisites are met.

 ## Getting Started
 Deploying Azure API for FHIR.